HP: Over 200 still stuck in Lahaul-Spiti, three trekkers go missing | Science-Environment

 - India

+A national highway was also closed to traffic following a major landslide in Sirmaur's Paonta Sahib.

-State Disaster Management Director Sudesh Kumar Mokhta in a statement said the stranded people could not be evacuated as sorties by helicopter to evacuate them could not be carried out due to bad weather.
+State Disaster Management Director Sudesh Kumar Mokhta in a statement said the stranded people could not be evacuated as sorties by helicopter could not be carried out due to bad weather.

+The sorties to rescue them have now been planned for Saturday, if the weather permits, he added.

 Among the stranded, 13 are from Punjab, four from New Delhi, three each from Maharashtra and Odisha, two each from Uttar Pradesh, Haryana and one each from Jharkhand, Karnataka and Ladakh.